digideskio/boscode-learn/README.md

 ## Installation

-1. Create a github account: https://github.com/
+1. Create a github account: https://github.com/.
+Use your school email address and set username to stlukes-{first part of school email}.
+Sign into github.
-2. In google chrome open cloud 9 https://c9.io/ and sign in with your github account.
+2. In google chrome open cloud 9 https://c9.io/ and choose sign in with your github account.
 3. In c9.io: Create a new workspace:
   * Workspace name: boscode-learn
   * Description: Learning javascript